torbensko/tojson/readme.md

 A Craft plugin for exporting your entries to JSON that:

-- supports most field types including Entries, Matrix blocks and Assets
+- supports most field types including Entries, Matrix blocks and Assets,
-- applies image transformation automatically
+- applies all transformations to every image,
-- detects cyclic models
+- detects cyclic models, and
+- provides a settings screen

-The following is an example output of the plugin, noting that the content has been removed:
+The following is an example of what the plugin outputs, noting that the content has been removed:

     {
       "id": "1",